Mattazzo/rt2_assignment1/README.md

 ```
 ./start_sim_ros2_coppelia.sh
 ```
 N.B.
 Before use this script you have to install *gnome-terminal* to open multiple terminals by script by running on your terminal.
-Pay also attention to the path for workingspaces in the script, you have to modify them in according with your workingspaces paths, also fro the path of *CoppeliaSim_Edu_V4_2_0_Ubuntu20_04* folder
+Pay also attention to the path for workingspaces in the script, you have to modify them in according with your workingspaces paths starting from the folder within you downloaded the script.
+Also  the path of *CoppeliaSim_Edu_V4_2_0_Ubuntu20_04* folder should be modified